Landscape Ontario

 • Be a schedule 1 firm.

-• Be in good standing with the WSIB.
+• In good standing with WSIB.

 • Be in only one safety group at a time.